North Star Horizon: Specifications

-Capable of running CP/M and NSDOS (North Star's proprietary Disk Operating System), a standard North Star system sported one or two hard-sectored 5.25 inch floppy disk drives and a serial interface to which one could connect a terminal to interact with it.
+Capable of running CP/M and NSDOS (North Star's proprietary Disk Operating System), a standard North Star system sported one or two hard-sectored single sided 5.25 inch floppy disk drives.
+Within a year a double density floppy controller board was released that supported double sided drives giving 360KB per disk.
+The base unit had a serial interface to which one could connect a terminal to interact with it.
 NSDOS included North Star BASIC, a slightly non-standard dialect of BASIC, where some standard BASIC commands of the day had been changed, probably to avoid potential legal issues.
 Two examples of this were the EXAM and FILL commands, which took the place of the more common PEEK and POKE.

 The Horizon was superseded by the all-in-one North Star Advantage in 1982.
 The Horizon found a niche in University environments where its inbuilt S-100 bus could be used to interface it to a variety of control systems.

 North Star released a hard disk version, with an internal full height 5MB MFM drive.
 They also released an S-100 card with integrated memory and two serial ports which allowed up to eight users on one Horizon, each with their own CPU sharing the disk and other resources.
 This operated under TurboDOS, a multi user CP/M variant with some Unix-like features.